List of deleted state highways in California: State Route 21

-State Route 26 (Original)

-State Route 26 was a state highway in Los Angeles and Orange counties in the U.S. state of California, from 1937 to 1964.
-It traveled from U.S. Route 101 Alternate (US 101 Alt.) in Santa Monica to SR 39 in Buena Park.

-The route was assigned pre-1964 Legislative Route 173 (LR 173), defined in 1933 from Santa Monica to East Los Angeles.
-Between Santa Monica and Los Angeles, it was later replaced by the Santa Monica Freeway, and added to the Interstate Highway System on September 15, 1955.
-East of East Los Angeles, it was assigned LR 166.

-The highway originally traveled along 10th Street in Los Angeles, but as Olympic Boulevard was built out to the west and east, it was aligned to that.
-East of Los Angeles, the highway turned southeast along the Anaheim Telegraph Road, which it followed into Santa Fe Springs.
-It then continued along Los Nietos Road, Valley View Avenue, and Stage Road before its terminus at La Habra Road (now Beach Boulevard).
-The portion east of Downtown Los Angeles was eventually deleted from the system as redundant to US 101 Byp. which later became Interstate 5 (I-5).

-The highway was known as State Route 6 from 1934 to 1937.
-The current SR 26 bears no relation to this highway.

 State Route 30

 State Route 30 ran from Interstate 210 in San Dimas to Interstate 10 in Redlands through San Bernardino.
 It was built to freeway standards between Interstate 215 in San Bernardino and Interstate 10 and between the current terminus of State Route 57 in San Dimas to Foothill Boulevard in La Verne.
 When the freeway section between Foothill Boulevard and Interstate 215 was completed in 2007, the route was decommissioned and renumbered SR 210.
 It is expected to be incorporated into the Interstate highway system at some later date as an extension of Interstate 210.

 State Route 31

 State Route 31 ran from State Route 91 near Corona to Interstate 15 in Devore through San Bernardino.
 The route was deleted in 1974, when it was added to the interstate system.
 After being signed California 31, It was signed Temporary Interstate 15, and later, after being moved from Main Street in Corona, Hamner Avenue in Riverside County north of Corona, and Milliken Avenue in San Bernardino County to the Ontario Freeway.
 The route became Interstate 15.